Server Routes

 /image/{wwid}

-Serves the raw node image file for the node identified by {wwid}.
+Serves the raw OS image file for the node identified by {wwid}.

 Query parameters: assetkey, uuid, compress